MarcosKlender/AstroLite/README.md

    ```sh
    pnpm install astro-lite
    ```
-2. Start using the AstroLite's components!
+2. You can now start using AstroLite in your project! 🚀

 <p align="right"><a href="#readme-top">Back to top ⬆️</a></p>